Skip to main content

 note

-The player-based architecture only works with WebSocket.
-It does not support REST calls
+The player-based architecture only supports WebSocket.

-🄰 Setup your game-server
+🄰 Setup your game-server hosting provider

 Go to your hosting provider and set up the code for your game-server.
 Idem will be calling it through the respective API to launch an instance of your game-server, as soon as a match is found.
 Specific details on integrating each hosting-provider, including examples, can be found here.